 Just because Columbia House won't stop "accidentally" sending Neneh Cherry cassettes to your old college dorm, don't let that prevent you from trying ybuy, a Netflix-esque "of-the-month" subscription club now in public beta that lets you (for 25 bucks, 12 times a year) play with one new piece of hand-curated swag for 30 days, before either sending it back free of charge or putting that $25 towards the full price of your sassy female robot maid.
 And to clear up any confusion about whether that was actually a reference to Rosie from the Jetsons and other issues, here are a few answers to your inevitable questions.

 It was Rosie wasn't it?
+Yes.
+Yes it was.

+So what kind of products are we talking about?
+Nice products like Sega CD, or really nice products like Sega Dreamcast?
 Though unfortunately (temporarily?) all out of sweet Sega products from the '90s, yb's extensive Sky Mall-like catalog of gadgets/electronics/appliances does feature other surefire winners ranging from Bose Headphones and iPad 2s, to panini presses, soda fountains, iRobot Roombas, and even a Sous Vide Water Oven.

+That fake Jamaican psychic told me the price of stamps is supposed to go up next year.
+Is shipping included?
 Yes, mon.
 They don't charge any bumbleclottin' shipping, and everything is sent via UPS -- you lose yet again, Postmaster General.

+I often spend entire six-week periods just wallowing in self pity and writing vaguely sexual autobiographical poetry.
+So basically what I'm asking is -- do I have to try something every month?
 Don't be silly, even yb understands that life and the pursuit of sexy poetry often come first.
 If you decide to take a break, your monthly fee simply gets deposited into a metaphorical bank that can be used to buy other products down the road -- like, for example, a cassette-to-CD burner for a Neneh Cherry compilation, once the new dude in room 432 at Shelton Hall finally sends them over.